Skip to main content

 Strukli (Štrukli)

-Croatian national dish and protected cultural heritage from Zagorje region.
-Cheese-filled pastry with cottage cheese, eggs, and cream, either baked or boiled.
-Served as savory main dish or sweet dessert.
-UNESCO Intangible Heritage candidate.
+A national dish from the Zagorje region, protected as Croatian cultural heritage.
+It is a cheese-filled pastry made with cottage cheese, eggs, and cream, served either baked or boiled, and it works as a savory main course or a sweet dessert.
+It is a UNESCO Intangible Heritage candidate.

 Pašticada